-Bordering Ethiopia and Sudan in the north, Somalia in the east, and Uganda and Tanzania in the west and south west, Kenya has a population of approximately 40 million and includes representatives from more than 70 tribal groups.
+Bordering Ethiopia, Sudan, Somalia, Uganda and Tanzania, Kenya has a population of approximately 40 million and includes representatives from more than 70 tribal groups.

 Largely known for its expanse of tourist attractions, Kenya remains to this day a country struggling with the effects of poverty.